Site of the Jewish Massacre and Grave in Salantai

-Site of the Jewish Massacre and Grave in Salantai (state-protected cultural heritage object of national significance: unique code – 10980, old registry code – I51, old cultural monument number – IV382) – grave of Holocaust victims in the northeastern part of Kretinga District Municipality, in Šalynas (Kūlupėnai Eldership), 7 km southwest of Salantai, Lithuania, on the left bank of the Kūlupis River.
+Site of the Jewish Massacre and Grave in Salantai (state-protected cultural heritage object of national significance: unique code – 10980, old registry code – I51, old cultural monument number – IV382) – a grave of Holocaust victims in the northeastern part of Kretinga District Municipality, in Šalynas (Kūlupėnai Eldership), 7 km southwest of Salantai, Lithuania, on the left bank of the Kūlupis River.

 Location

 The western edge of an abandoned gravel quarry.
 The surface is uneven, sloping westward toward the Kūlupis stream.
 In the eastern part, a large boulder measuring 3.16 m long in an east-west direction, 2.0 m wide, and 1.54 m high juts out from a hollow.
 On its eastern side is a black polished stone memorial plaque, which features a Star of David and inscriptions in Yiddish and Lithuanian: